Alto1772/kmc-exew32-loader/README.md

 # kmc-exew32-loader

+allows you to run KMC programs without using WINE loader.

-exew32 implementation on linux, without requiring to patch the specified .out program (the loaded program will take care of patching itself).
+The exew32-linux loader doesn't do any runtime hacks as the loaded program will take care of anyting.

-The exe32 program can be symlinked or as a replacement of exew32.exe.
-The symlinks must not be in the directory where .out programs are located.
+The exe32 program can be symlinked into another program, or as a replacement of EXEW32.EXE.
+The symlinks won't be in the same directory where .out programs are located.
 All the programs now work correctly, but they need some tweaks so expect some bugs.

 A Windows port of this might be easy, but exew32.exe is a windows program so I don't need to.